What is a Right-to-Work re-check?

 How to avoid missing a re-check

 The most reliable approach is automated tracking.
-Record every worker's leave expiry date in a system that sends you alerts before the re-check is due — not just one alert, but escalating reminders that continue until the re-check is completed.
+Record every worker's leave expiry date in a system that alerts you before the re-check is due, and keep alerting on an escalating basis until the re-check is completed rather than firing a single reminder.
 StaffClock tracks every re-check date and sends daily alerts from expiry until you mark it done.
-It also logs every completed re-check with a timestamp — the audit trail you need to demonstrate the statutory excuse.
+It also logs every completed re-check with a timestamp, which is the audit trail you need to demonstrate the statutory excuse.